zhihui-dhc/aib-website/content/en-US/WHITEPAPER.md

 [censorship](#overcoming-forks-and-censorship-attacks).
 These are discussed more fully in the [appendix](#appendix).

-### TMSP
+### ABCI

 The Tendermint consensus algorithm is implemented in a program called Tendermint Core.
 Tendermint Core is an application-agnostic "consensus engine" that can turn any deterministic blackbox application into a distributedly replicated blockchain.
-Tendermint Core connects to blockchain applications via the Tendermint Socket Protocol (TMSP) [\[17\]][17].
-Thus, TMSP allows for blockchain applications to be programmed in any language, not just the programming language that the consensus engine is written in.
-Additionally, TMSP makes it possible to easily swap out the consensus layer of any existing blockchain stack.
+Tendermint Core connects to blockchain applications via the Application Blockchain Interface (ABCI) [\[17\]][17].
+Thus, ABCI allows for blockchain applications to be programmed in any language, not just the programming language that the consensus engine is written in.
+Additionally, ABCI makes it possible to easily swap out the consensus layer of any existing blockchain stack.

 We draw an analogy with the well-known cryptocurrency Bitcoin.
 Bitcoin is a cryptocurrency blockchain where each node maintains a fully audited Unspent Transaction Output (UTXO) database.
-If one wanted to create a Bitcoin-like system on top of TMSP, Tendermint Core would be responsible for
+If one wanted to create a Bitcoin-like system on top of ABCI, Tendermint Core would be responsible for

 * Sharing blocks and transactions between nodes
 * Establishing a canonical/immutable order of transactions (the blockchain)

-Meanwhile, the TMSP application would be responsible for
+Meanwhile, the ABCI application would be responsible for

 * Maintaining the UTXO database
 * Validating cryptographic signatures of transactions